Initdd/human_kinetics_simulator/README.md

   - added before the simulation starts, on the actions list
   - added during the simulation, on the command line
 - The parts can be moved individually or all at once

+## Documentation
+- The documentation is available on the [docs](docs) folder.
+- For detailed information on the real-time simulation, check the [Real-Time Simulation](docs/real_time_simulation.md) documentation.
+- For detailed information on the Leg object, check the [Leg](docs/leg.md) documentation.

 ## Dependencies
 - Python 3.8